Dr Manlio Tassieri

 Manlio Tassieri is a Lecturer within the Division of Biomedical Engineering at The University of Glasgow.

-He is a Council Member of The British Society of Rheology, an Ordinary Member of The IoP-Polymer Physics Group, an Associate Member of the Institute of Non-Newtonian Fluid Mechanics, a Member of the EPSRC Peer Review Associate College and a member of the Institute of Physics and an Editorial Board Member of Scientific Reports and a Delegate of the Individual Members on the European Society of Rheology Committee.
+He is a Council Member of The British Society of Rheology, an Ordinary Member of The IoP-Polymer Physics Group, an Associate Member of the Institute of Non-Newtonian Fluid Mechanics, an EPSRC Peer Review Full College Member, a member of the Institute of Physics, an Editorial Board Member of Scientific Reports and a Delegate of the Individual Members on the European Society of Rheology Committee.

 He graduated as a Chemical Engineer from the Department of Chemical Engineering, The University of Naples “Federico II” in 2000.
 During his final‐year project, he developed two novel rheo-optical methods for determining interfacial tension in disperse polymer blends.
 After graduating, he continued collaborating with researchers in Naples on a pioneering study of the shear induced clustering of gelling droplets in aqueous biphasic mixtures.
 This topic is of particular interest, for instance, to the food processing industry.